Your employees aren’t intentionally putting you at risk

 While it might be easier to connect to, it can cause huge problems.
 For one, WiFi signals can reach hundreds of feet.
 It’s easy to sit outside of an apartment or out on the street and find dozens of WiFi signals.
 If any of these signals are unsecure, a hacker can sit outside undisturbed and go to work accessing data and planting malware.

 It all comes back to this: Work with your employees to establish IT best practices.
 Educate them on threats and how to protect themselves and your company.
-Help them develop a positive IT security mindset at the office, at home or anywhere they work, whether they’re using company equipment or their own.
+Help them develop a positive IT security mindset at the office, at home or anywhere they work.
+Even if they’re using company equipment or their own.